sigma-z/simtt/README.md

 I wanted to build something that could be of use for others.

-I wanted to project to be developed by TDD and DDD.
+I wanted the project to be developed by TDD and DDD.